Derengoski/Derengoski/README.md

 Hi, there!
 This is Letícia! 🌟
-Christian, voracious reader, likes people who know how to talk about a little bit of everything.
+Christian, voracious reader, introverted but likes people who know how to talk about a little bit of everything.